 What makes Yale Medicine's approach to complex fracture unique?

-Just one of two Level I trauma centers (hospitals with the equipment and skills to treat life-threatening injuries) in Connecticut, Yale New Haven Hospital is where the orthopaedic surgeons at Yale Medicine provide life-saving treatment to many patients with serious traumatic injuries.
+Just one of two hospitals with the equipment and skills to treat life-threatening injuries in Connecticut, Yale New Haven Hospital is where Yale Medicine's orthopaedic surgeons provide life-saving treatment to many patients with serious traumatic injuries.
 Besides having four surgeons who specialize in orthopaedic trauma, Dr. Casemyr says, Yale Medicine is unique in having “the depth and breadth of specialists on staff to provide the kind of care patients like this need.”

 Further, says Dr. Casemyr, “our department also includes people skilled in other types of orthopaedic surgery.”
 For example, a person whose shoulder is splintered may benefit from a shoulder replacement.
 “It’s incredibly valuable for us to be able to reach out to our colleagues with that type of expertise."

 Also of great value is Yale Medicine’s international reputation for groundbreaking work and innovations in treating orthopaedic trauma, including complex fracture.
 Dr. Casemyr says, “We have people actively involved in research that is changing how major orthopaedic trauma is treated around the world.”